OPHoperHPO/freezed_carvekit_2023/README.md

 >2.
 Authentication is **enabled** by default. \
 > **Token keys are reset** on every container restart if ENV variables are not set. \
 See `docker-compose.<device>.yml` for more information. \
-> **You can see your access keys in the docker container logs(first line).**
+>3. **For default deployment API key is required to use frontend and API.
+You can see your access keys in the docker container logs(first line).**
 >
->3.
+>4.
 There are examples of interaction with the API.\
 > See `docs/code_examples/python` for more details
->4.
+>5.
 Highly-likely the first image on newly upped container will be processed slowly due to time required to load models to GRAM.
 You can track state in the Network tab of Developer tools of your browser.
 There is a chance, that in future versions it will be fixed, but it's not an important part of the project and not a first-priority task.

 ### 🔨 Creating and running a container:
 1. Install `docker-compose`